Hidden line: Geometry objects without hidden lines

-in five-dimensional space, and will work with higher dimensions as well.

-Hidden lines in technical drawings
+Hidden lines in technical art

 Hidden lines represent edges of a physical object that are not visible from a specific viewpoint.
 Visible lines are viewable edges from a specified viewpoint.
 In a technical drawing hidden lines are either included or not included, depending on the viewer’s requirement.

 "Hidden lines are used in engineering drawings to represent features that cannot be seen in a particular view but are necessary to fully define the part or assembly.
 Hidden lines are represented by a series of short dashes, evenly spaced, with the first dash in contact with the visible line from which it starts and the last dash in contact with the visible line at which it ends."

 In a computer drawing application, the hidden line option may be referred to as a wire frame with hidden edges.
 The wireframe hidden edges would be dashed lines.

 A wire-frame image with hidden-line removal, applied.

 Removing hidden lines is important in computer design and graphics applications.
 There are algorithmic solutions to remove hidden lines or partially hidden lines during an object's rendering.
 "The general problem of efficiently and meaningfully displaying three-dimensional objects in two dimensions is central to computer graphics."

 Viewer's point of view: V, viewing the 2 dimensional plane: P, which is a mapping of the 3 dimensional surface or object: S. Plane: P, is the viewer's computer screen or engineering drawing.